-The variants, called Mpisa (Lys259Ile), Etaurisano (Lys368Glu) and Yorzinuovi (Pro391His), showed reduced secretion compared to control M AATalpha-1 antitrypsin, and accumulated to different extents in the cells as ordered polymeric structures resembling those formed by the Z variant.
-Structural analysis of the mutations showed that they may facilitate polymerization both by loosening ‘latch’ interactions constraining the AATalpha-1 antitrypsin reactive loop and through effects on core packing.
-In conclusion, the new AATalpha-1 antitrypsin deficiency variants, besides increasing the risk of lung disease, may predispose to liver disease, particularly if associated with the common Z variant.
+The variants, called Mpisa (Lys259Ile), Etaurisano (Lys368Glu) and Yorzinuovi (Pro391His), showed reduced secretion compared to control M AATalpha-1 antitrypsin More, and accumulated to different extents in the cells as ordered polymeric structures resembling those formed by the Z variant.
+Structural analysis of the mutations showed that they may facilitate polymerization both by loosening ‘latch’ interactions constraining the AATalpha-1 antitrypsin More reactive loop and through effects on core packing.
+In conclusion, the new AATalpha-1 antitrypsin More deficiency variants, besides increasing the risk of lung disease, may predispose to liver disease, particularly if associated with the common Z variant.

 The combination of the M allele with any deficient or null allele (Z, Mprocida, Mpalermo, Mheerlen, and the newly identified Q0soest and Q0amersfoort alleles) produces mild to intermediate α1AT deficiencies, with concentrations of 0.64–1.3 g/L. Such allele combinations may have importance, however, because Dahl et al. has demonstrated that the presence of an intermediate α1AT deficiency will not affect lung function in the average individual but may produce marked aggravation of airway obstruction in individuals prone to develop COPD.

-Inherited Chronic Obstructive Pulmonary Disease: New Selective-Sequencing Workup for α1-Antitrypsin Deficiency Identifies 2 Previously Unidentified Null Alleles - Clinical Chemistry
+Inherited ChronicA condition or illness that arises slowly over days or weeks and may or may not resolve with treatment.
+It is the opposite of acute.
+More Obstructive PulmonaryMedical term referring to the lungs.
+More Disease: New Selective-Sequencing Workup for α1-Antitrypsin Deficiency Identifies 2 Previously Unidentified Null Alleles - Clinical Chemistry

 Apart from the most frequent deficiency alleles, Pi S and Pi Z, some A1AT alleles of clinical significance may be easily misdiagnosed.
 This is typically the case of the Pi Mmalton variant which shares the same ‘gain-of-function’ liver toxicity than Pi Z and the same ‘loss of function’ lung disease as well.